The ultimate guide to productivity reporting (techniques, tools)

 B. Detailed productivity reports

-• Timeline report: Indicates the time employees spend on tasks and breaks in a day.
+• Timeline report: Look at the time spent on tasks and breaks in a day or the whole week.

 Web _ app usage details